MatthijsKamstra/hx-markdown-editor/README.md

 ## Electron features

 You can [test and try online](https://matthijskamstra.github.io/hx-markdown-editor/) the markdown editor.
-But my personal focus is on Desktop
+But my personal focus is on Desktop/Electron from now on.

 That needs a lot more love before its a workable app:

 **key short cuts**